jvalue/jayvee/apps/docs/docs/user/core-concepts.md

 ## Blocks

-A `Block` is a processing step within a `Pipeline`.
+A _block_ is a processing step within a _pipeline_.
 It can have a default input and a default output.
-We differentiate the following types of `Blocks`:
+We differentiate the following types of _blocks_:
-- `ExtractorBlocks` do not have a default input but only a default output.
+- _Extractor blocks_ do not have a default input but only a default output.
 They model a **data source**.
-- `TransformatorBlocks` have a default input and a default output.
+- _Transformator blocks_ have a default input and a default output.
 They model a **transformation**.
-- `LoaderBlocks` do have a default input but nor a default output.
+- _Loader blocks_ do have a default input but nor a default output.
 They model a **data sink**.

-The general structure of a `Pipeline` consisting of different blocks is the following:
+The general structure of a _pipeline_ consisting of different blocks is the following:

 ```mermaid
 flowchart LR